SowmyaHariniDeviKumpatla/Depression-Detection-Project/README.md

 ## Project Overview

 This project detects depression based on users' posts.
 Users can upload their posts in the form of text files, image files, or audio files.
-The system uses machine learning (SVM - Support Vector Machine) to analyze the posts and classify them as either "Negative" (depression-related) or "Positive" (normal posts).
+The system uses machine learning (SVM - Support Support Vector Machine) to analyze the posts and classify them as either "Negative" (depression-related) or "Positive" (normal posts).
 If a user's post is detected as negative (indicating depression), the system sends motivating messages to help the user.

 ## Objective